mmBesar/nfsuserver-container/README.md

 ## 🧑‍💻 Usage

-Pull and run the container with necessary privileges for NFS:
+Pull and run the container with:

 ```bash
 docker pull ghcr.io/mmbesar/nfsuserver-container:latest